MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/assert-function.md

 ---
 title: assert() - Azure Data Explorer
-description: Learn how to use the assert() function to check for a condition and output an error message when false in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the assert() function to check for a condition and output an error message when false. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022